anonaddy/addy.io/source/_articles/aliases/creating-new-email-aliases.md

 ---

-## Browser extension, mobile app, and API
+<h2 id="browser-extension-mobile-app-and-api">Browser extension, mobile app, and API</h2>

 The [browser extension](/help/installing-the-browser-extension/) and [mobile app](/help/downloading-and-using-the-mobile-app/) create aliases using the same rules as the dashboard.
 Connect them with an [API key](/help/api-settings/) from **Settings** > **API**.